Waikiki Beginner Surf Lessons with Native Hawaiian Instructors

 Reef-safe sunscreenEssential

-Protects skin and local coral—apply before arriving and reapply after the session.
+Protects skin and the coral ecosystem—apply before arrival and after towel-drying.

 Towel and change of clothes